Born: September 25, 1946

 She made her London stage debut in Minor Murder (1967), and went on to star in a number of well regarded plays.[citation needed]

-Kendal's stage career blossomed during the 1980s and 1990s when she formed a close professional association with Tom Stoppard, starring in the first productions of many of his plays, including The Real Thing (1982), Hapgood (1988), Arcadia (1993), and Indian Ink (1995).
+Kendal's stage career blossomed during the 1980s and 1990s when she formed a close professional association with Sir Tom Stoppard, starring in the first productions of many of his plays, including The Real Thing (1982), Hapgood (1988), Arcadia (1993), and Indian Ink (1995).
 This last was originally a radio play and the role was written for her.

 She won the Evening Standard Theatre Award in 1989 for her performances in Much Ado About Nothing and Ivanov.

-In 2002, Kendal starred in Charlotte Jones's play Humble Boy when it transferred from the National Theatre to the West End.
+In 2002, Kendal starred in Charlotte Jones's play, Humble Boy, when it transferred from the National Theatre to the West End.
 In 2006 she starred in the West End revival of Amy's View by David Hare.

 In 2008 she appeared in the West End in a revival of Noël Coward's play The Vortex.